ericmjl/art-of-effective-scientific-communication/slides.md

 ## fresh eyes

-I tackled one idea per day, and never rewrote the same sections on consecutive days.
+I tackled one idea per day, and only wrote what I had inspiration for.

 # contact